Saturn is an iconic planet. Even in a small telescope, its beauty can inspire awe and wonder.

 Of course, secular astronomers do not accept this view.
 Their models say that Saturn formed very early in the Solar System’s history, over four billion years ago.

 What about the planet’s famous rings?
-Many astronomers say that the ring system must have formed at the same time that Saturn did.
+Many astronomers used to say that the ring system must have formed at the same time that Saturn did.
 Indeed, this is a straightforward implication of their models for the formation of the Solar System.

 Saturn’s rings are made up of particles—from small grains all the way up to boulder-sized—which all orbit the planet together.
 These particles are mostly made up of water ice, which is why the rings are bright.